SWAN-community/owid/explainer.md

 -   Each processor must operate at least one domain to host OWID.
 For example, the processor ACME might use the domain acme.org to implement OWID.

--   Binary data structures are used in favour of more widely used human readable formats like JSON or XML to reduce data storage and transmission costs.
+-   Binary data structures are used in favor of more widely used human readable formats like JSON or XML to reduce data storage and transmission costs.

 -   A single cryptographic signing algorithm.
 Implementors are not free to